List of Critical Role episodes: One-shots

 In addition to their main campaign series, Critical Role has also broadcast many one-shots – short adventures that take place within a single session of play.
-As of January 2025, seven of these one-shots are considered canonical.
-Most of the seven are epilogue episodes to one of the first two campaigns.
+As of January 2025, seven of these one-shots are listed on the canonical timeline.
+Most are epilogue episodes for the various campaigns.
 The Search for Grog and The Search for Bob, however, cover events within the storyline of the last episode of Campaign 1 that required telling outside the time frame of the main show.
 Other one-shots have only a tangential relationship to the campaigns.
 These are set in the world of Exandria or feature established canon characters but are not considered canonical themselves.
 Still other one-shots have no connection at all with the campaigns or the world of Exandria.
 Some one-shots promote other intellectual properties commissioned by sponsors.

 Academics Lisa Horton and David Beard, in the book The Routledge Handbook of Remix Studies and Digital Humanities, explained that Critical Role's one-shots "use pastiche, parody, and other forms of obvious remix", highlighting that Critical Role has "mashed-up Harry Potter with The Breakfast Club and Peter Pan with the Wizard of Oz, and the results are entertaining, but they live and die within a single evening".
 They argued while these one-shots are fun and "achieve positive fan response", the one-shots are also "unchallenging" and "uncomplicated" as "creative dead ends" in comparison to Critical Role's campaigns.

 Canon

-The following one-shots are listed as canonical parts of the official timeline.
+The following one-shots are canonical in Exandria's timeline.